artemisia-absynthium/arachne/README.md

 #### Using Xcode UI

-Go to your Project Settings -> Swift Packages and add Arachne from there.
+Go to your Project Settings > Swift Packages and add Arachne by entering `https://github.com/artemisia-absynthium/arachne.git` in the search field.

 #### Not using Xcode UI